garencheckley/podexp/README.md

 4. **Debugging Deployed Services**:
    - Use Cloud Logging to view logs: `gcloud logging read "resource.type=cloud_run_revision AND resource.labels.service_name=podcast-backend"`
    - Set up Error Reporting in Google Cloud Console

+5. **Firestore Query Errors**:
+   - If you see "FAILED_PRECONDITION: The query requires an index" errors:
+   - Ensure all required indexes are deployed using `./deploy-indexes.sh`
+   - Check the Firebase console to verify index creation is complete
+   - Index creation may take several minutes to complete

 ### Configuration Updates